-'''

-httpClient:

-tls:

-protocol: TLSv1.2

-provider: SunJSSE

-verifyHostname: true

-keyStorePath: /path/to/file

-keyStorePassword: changeit

-keyStoreType: JKS

-trustStorePath: /path/to/file

-trustStorePassword: changeit

-trustStoreType: JKS

-trustStoreType: JKS

-trustStoreType: JKS

-trustSelfSignedCertificates: false

-supportedProtocols: TLSv1.1, TLSv1.2

-supportedCipherSuites: TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256

-certAlias: alias-of-specific-cert

-'''

-Name De- Description

-fault

-protocol TLSv The default protocol the client will attempt to use during the SSL Handshake.
-See here

-for more information.

-provider (none)

-SunJCE, Conscrypt, BC, etc).
-See Oracle documentation for more information.

-verifyHost- true Whether to verify the hostname of the server against the hostname presented in the server

-name certificate.

-keyStorePath (none) The path to the Java key store which contains the client certificate and private key.

-key- (none) The password used to access the key store.

-StorePass-

-word

-keyStoreType JKS The type of key store (usually JKS, PKCS12, JCEKS, Windows-MY, or

-Windows-ROOT).

-trust- (none) The path to the Java key store which contains the CA certificates used to establish trust.

-StorePath

-trust- (none) The password used to access the trust store.

-StorePass-

-word

-trustStore- JKS The type of trust store (usually JKS, PKCS12, JCEKS, Windows-MY, or

-Type Windows-ROOT).

-trustSelf- false If true, will trust all self-signed certificates regardless of trustStore settings.
-If false, trust

-SignedCer- decisions will be handled by the supplied trustStore.

-tificates 7 11

-supported- (none) A list of protocols (e.g., SSLv3, TLSv1) which are supported.
-All other protocols will

-Protocols be refused.

-supportedCi- (none) A list of cipher suites (e.g., TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256)

-pherSuites ] which are supported.
-All other cipher suites will be refused.

-certAlias (none)

-specified keystore has multiple certificates to force use of a non-default certificate.

-1 · · · · · · · · · · · · · · · · · · ·
+httpClient: tls: protocol: TLSv1.2 provider: SunJSSE verifyHostname: true keyStorePath: /path/to/file keyStorePassword: changeit keyStoreType: JKS trustStorePath: /path/to/file trustStorePassword: changeit trustStorePassword: changeit trustStoreType: JKS trustStoreType: JKS trustStoreType: JKS trustSelfSignedCertificates: false supportedProtocols: TLSv1.1,TLSv1.2 supportedCipherSuites: TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256 certAlias: alias-of-specific-cert

+Name De- Description fault protocol TLSv1 .The default protocol the client will attempt to use during the SSL Handshake.
+See here for more information. provider (none) The name of the JCE provider to use on client side for cryptographic support (for example, SunJCE, Conscrypt, BC, etc).
+See Oracle documentation for more information. verifyHost- true Whether to verify the hostname of the server against the hostname presented in the server name certificate. keyStorePath (none) The path to the Java key store which contains the client certificate and private key. keyStorePass- (none) The password used to access the key store. word keyStoreType JKS The type of key store (usually JKS, PKCS12, JCEKS, Windows-MY, or Windows-ROOT). trust- (none) The path to the Java key store which contains the CA certificates used to establish trust.
+StorePath trust- (none) The password used to access the trust store.
+StorePass- word trustStore- JKS The type of trust store (usually JKS, PKCS12, JCEKS, Windows-MY, or Windows-ROOT).
+Type trustSelf- false If true, will trust all self-signed certificates regardless of trustStore settings.
+If false, trust SignedCer- decisions will be handled by the supplied trustStore. tificates supported- (none) A list of protocols (e.g., SSLv3, TLSv1) which are supported.
+All other protocols will be Protocols refused. supportedCi- (none) A list of cipher suites (e.g., TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256) which are pherSuites supported.
+All other cipher suites will be refused. certAlias (none) The alias of a specific client certificate to present when authenticating.
+Use this when the specified keystore has multiple certificates to force use of a non-default certificate.